secureCodeBox/secureCodeBox/hooks/notification-hook/README.md

 Within the `matches` you will have to provide `anyOf` `anyOf` contains one or more conditions to be met by the finding to match the rule.
-Notice that only one of this elements needs to match the finding for the rule to match.
+Notice that only one of these elements needs to match the finding for the rule to match.

 ### Configuration of a Slack Notification

-To configure a slack notification set the `type` to `slack` and the `endPoint` to point to your env containing your Webhook URL to slack.
+To configure a Slack notification set the `type` to `slack` and the `endPoint` to point to your env containing your Webhook URL to slack.
 You can use one of the following default templates:
 * slack-messageCard